Genome-Wide Association Studies

 A SNP is declared genome-wide significant when its p<5×108p < 5 \times 10^{-8}.
 The count is “effective” rather than literal because nearby SNPs are correlated through linkage disequilibrium, so the millions of tested SNPs behave like about a million independent ones.

-Manhattan and QQ plots
+Manhattan and QQ plots#

-Two plots summarize a GWAS.
+Two plots summarize a GWAS (Figure 1).
 The Manhattan plot shows log10p-\log_{10} p for every SNP against genomic position; real signals appear as skyscraper-like towers of correlated SNPs rising above the horizon line at 5×1085 \times 10^{-8}.
 The QQ plot compares the observed distribution of log10p-\log_{10} p to the uniform distribution expected under the global null; points should track the diagonal until a few true hits pull away at the top-right tail.

-Genomic inflation factor
+Genomic inflation factor#

 Systematic early departure of the whole QQ plot from the diagonal signals confounding.
 It is quantified by the genomic inflation factor λ\lambda, the ratio of the observed median chi-square statistic to its null expectation: